Mike Slinn

 To use RTX Voice, you must have an NVIDIA GTX or RTX graphics card, update to Driver 410.18 or newer, and be on Windows 10.

-RTX Voice adds a virtual microphone and speakers within your system.
-They can be selected in most popular live streaming, gaming, and video conferencing apps.
-RTX Voice creates virtual devices on your system, and it is these virtual devices that can be used in voice chat apps to denoise background noise from microphone input.
+RTX Voice adds a virtual microphone and speakers to your system.
+They can be selected in the most popular livestreaming, gaming, and video conferencing apps.
+RTX Voice creates virtual devices on your system, and it is these virtual devices that can be used in voice chat apps to remove background noise from microphone input.